jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

 **Powers relating to deportation and turnaround**

 ### 286 Powers of entry and search relating to deportation
-For the purpose of serving any deportation liability notice, deportation order, or removal order, or executing a deportation order or removal order, an immigration officer may, without further authority than this section, and by force if necessary,—
+(1) For the purpose of serving any deportation liability notice, deportation order, or removal order, or executing a deportation order or removal order, an immigration officer may, without further authority than this section, and by force if necessary,—
   (a) enter and search at any reasonable time by day or night any building or premises in which the officer believes on reasonable grounds that the person named in the notice or order is present; and
   (b) serve the notice or order, or execute the deportation order or removal order.
+(2) However, if an immigration officer intends to enter a dwelling or marae out of hours and search for the person named in the deportation liability notice, deportation order, or removal order and for the purposes set out in subsection (1), they must first obtain a warrant authorising them to do so.
+(3) In this section and in section 293B,—
+  - **dwelling** means any building or part of a building that is used for residential accommodation of any kind, and includes a garage or shed associated with the building or part of the building
+  - **out of hours** means—
+  (a) Monday to Friday between 9 pm and 7 am on the following day:
+  (b) any time on a Saturday or Sunday:
+  (c) any time on a public holiday (as specified in section 44(1) of the Holidays Act 2003).

 ### 287 Special biometric information
 For the purposes of sections 288 to 290A, special biometric information means, in relation to any person, any of the following that are or may be required in order to meet the entry or transit requirements of any country to which or through which the person is to travel: